 The most typical method to caption Windows Media content is to use an external caption file known as a SAMI file (.smi).
 Whether your media file is on a web server, or you want to play it on your local machine, you just need to place the media and the .smi file on the same folder, with the same basename.
 The .SMI file is then picked up by Windows Media Player at play time and allows the player to display captions.
 The viewer can turn the captions on or off using menu controls in the player.

-3. Ensure you can see file extensions in your Explorer.
-If you can’t see them, go to Folder and Search Options in your Explorer.
-Under the View tab uncheck Hide Extensions for Known File Types and check Show Hidden Files, Folders and Drives.
+Go to Folder and Search Options in your Explorer.
+Under the View tab, uncheck Hide Extensions for Known File Types and check Show Hidden Files, Folders and Drives.
 Click Apply and then OK.

 - Open the Play menu, then the Lyrics, captions and subtitles option, and make sure On if Available is selected.